-- Salt Long Short Fund: Matthew Goodson, Paul Harrison. - Salt Enhanced Property Fund: Matthew Goodson, Kirsty Campbell and Roger Clayton. - Salt NZ Dividend Appreciation Fund: Matthew Goodson, and Roger Clayton.
+- Salt Long Short Fund: Matthew Goodson, Paul Harrison, Kate Armstrong. - Salt Enhanced Property Fund: Matthew Goodson. - Salt NZ Dividend Appreciation Fund: Matthew Goodson. - Salt Capital Growth Fund: Roger Clayton.

-Administration Manager
+Administration Manager and Custodian

-We have appointed Apex Investment Administration (NZ)as administration manager (Administration Manager) to provide unit pricing and registry services for the Funds.
+We have appointed Apex Investment Administration (NZ) Limited as the administration manager (Administration Manager) to provide unit pricing and registry services for the Funds.
 The Administration Manager is also the unit registrar for the Funds.
+The supervisor has appointed Apex Investment Administration (NZ) Limited as the custodian to hold the assets of the Funds (Custodian).

-Supervisor and Custodian
+Supervisor

 The supervisor of the Funds is The New Zealand Guardian Trust Company Limited (Supervisor).
-The New Zealand Guardian Trust Company Limited is also the Funds' custodian (although it may delegate some or all of its custodial functions from time to time).
 The Supervisor's functions, responsibilities, and duties are outlined in the Trust Deed.

-Its address is:

-Level 6 191 Queen Street Auckland
+Its address is: Level 6, 191 Queen Street, Auckland